 Just as companies in competitive industries must keep prices low to attract customers, so too must companies pay workers as much as they are worth to keep them from disappearing to competitors.
 Competition, Friedman explained, is what gives a worker freedom and enables him to get the full value of his services.
-It’s competition, it’s a free market in which you have a diversity of sources of employment which provides the effective protection to the worker.
+It’s competition, it’s a free market in which you have a diversity of sources of employment that provides effective protection to the worker.

 The main economic lesson on Labor Day is that less government, not more, is what enriches workers.
 Government policies that make unions more powerful or increase the regulation of employment, make workers less attractive to businesses and do workers no favors.Recommend0 recommendationsPublished in